dataserver/openwith/README.md

 - Microsoft Edge
 - Microsoft Edge - InPrivate mode

+## TKinter & PySide6

+There are two example of websocket server using different GUI libraries:
+- main.py (Tkinter)
+- pyside.py (PySide6)

 ## Only for Windows

-In the main.py file only windows command lines are coded.
+In the server side only windows command lines are coded.

 ## HOW TO USE